moosyu/moosyu.github.io/src/pages/guides/elements_css_nekoweb.md

 date: 2024-08-31
 ---

+# THIS POST IS OUTDATED AS SHIT JUST USE [NEKOBOX](https://jbc.lol/utils/nekobox/)!!

 ![nekoweb screenshot](https://I.imgur.com/6Nu9YGf.png)

 It kind of has a wacky format but I found the best way to do it.
 Stealing !!